shawnscoding/react-expandable-table-cell/README.md

 ## Note

-- feel free to open issue.
+- Feel free to open issue.
 [React-expandable-table-cell Github repo](https://github.com/shawnscoding/react-expandable-table-cell).
 Any idea that might improve the quality of this package or any kind of bug report will be highly appreciated.
 - We'll highly appreciate it if you promote this package to other devs in any way.
 We believe the appropriate usage of this package will save loads of time.

 ## License